Richelle-T/exercise-tracker/README.md

 This project aims to create a web application where users can record their exercise activities.
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations on exercises.
 It consists of a backend REST API built with Node.js and Express.js for handling data persistence in MongoDB.
 The frontend is developed using React, providing an intuitive user interface for managing exercises.

-## Learning Outcomes

-This assignment covers several learning outcomes, including understanding the React component lifecycle, working with React hooks like `useEffect` and `useHistory`, deploying a React app, utilizing the Fetch API for client-server communication, and managing state in React applications.

-## Data Model

-The exercise data is stored in MongoDB with the following schema:

-- `name`: String, name of the exercise
-- `reps`: Number, number of times the exercise was performed
-- `weight`: Number, weight of the weights used for the exercise
-- `unit`: String, unit of measurement of the weight (kgs or lbs)
-- `date`: String, date the exercise was performed (format: MM-DD-YY)

-## REST API Endpoints

-The REST API provides the following endpoints for CRUD operations:

-1. `POST /exercises`: Create a new exercise
-2. `GET /exercises`: Retrieve all exercises
-3. `GET /exercises/:_id`: Retrieve a specific exercise by ID
-4. `PUT /exercises/:_id`: Update an existing exercise by ID
-5. `DELETE /exercises/:_id`: Delete an exercise by ID

 ## React UI